Vacuum Deposition Technology for Electronics Improved at NovSU

 Simple modification ensures uniform deposition of metal layers

-Scientists at Yaroslav Mudry Novgorod State University have modernized a vacuum deposition system used for the production of micro- and nanoelectronics components.
-Previously, the equipment applied thin resistive and metallic layers unevenly, leading to defective products.
+Scientists from Yaroslav the Wise Novgorod State University have modernized a vacuum deposition system used for the production of micro- and nanoelectronics components.
+Previously, the equipment applied thin resistive and metal layers unevenly, leading to defective products.

-As part of the project, specialists created a special aperture with a hole that evenly distributes the material on the substrate and does not require disassembly of the system.
+As part of the project, specialists created a special shutter with an opening that evenly distributes the material on the substrate and does not require disassembly of the system.
 The new approach proved to be cheaper than a complete replacement of the equipment — the modernization cost 15 million rubles instead of 50 million.

-One of the authors of the project, Dmitry Kortsov, explained the principle of operation by analogy with a stencil for decorating a cupcake: the "cupcake" is the substrate of the product, the "powder with impurities" is the resistive material, and the "sieve" is the magnetron.
+One of the authors of the project, Dmitry Kortsov, explained the principle of operation with an analogy to a stencil for decorating a cupcake: the "cupcake" is the product substrate, the "powder with impurities" is the resistive material, and the "sieve" is the magnetron.

-The development allows to improve the quality of products and save the plant's funds, while maintaining the integrity of the equipment.
+The development allows improving product quality and saving plant funds while maintaining the integrity of the equipment.
 This is important for micro- and nanoelectronics enterprises, where the accuracy of layer deposition directly affects the reliability and functionality of finished products.

 Sources